 Alright, let’s dive into our Nintendogs Switch guide.

-There’s not currently a Nintendogs game available on the Nintendo Switch.
+There’s currently not a Nintendogs game available on the Nintendo Switch.
 Even six years on from the Nintendo Switch’s launch, Nintendo is yet to release, announce, or even hint at another entry in the Nintendogs franchise.
 Sadly, the Nintendo Switch does not have either the camera or microphone that previous entries of Nintendogs use for players to command their dogs, so it may not be possible to create an authentic Nintendogs experience on the Nintendo Switch device.

 Nintendo currently has no announced plans to make a Nintendogs Switch game.
 Nintendo is a very secretive company, so it may well be working behind the scenes to create one, but nothing is available publicly about a potential Nintendogs Switch port or new entry.

 There’s not currently a Nintendogs mobile game.
-Nintendogs is a series that utilises interactive elements, with both previous entries using cameras and microphones for players to command their dogs.
+Nintendogs is a series that utilizes interactive elements, with both previous entries using cameras and microphones for players to command their dogs.
 So, if a new Nintendogs is ever to release, we’d expect it to hit mobile devices instead of the Nintendo Switch.
 We speculate on this in our Nintendo mobile games feature.

-Nintendo is not publicly talking about any version of a Nintendogs game currently, but recent reports may hint that a new entry could be in the works.
-Nintendo owns a patent that recently became viewable to the public, showcasing a mobile device, and AR technology presenting a virtual dog in a living room.
+Nintendo is not publicly talking about any version of a Nintendogs game currently, but reports may hint that a new entry could be in the works.
+Nintendo owns a patent that became viewable to the public, showcasing a mobile device, and AR technology presenting a virtual dog in a living room.
 Much like the AR technology of Pokémon Go, which allows players to take photos with Pokémon appearing like they are in the location, this technology would make it seem like the dog is actually in the 3D space.

 It’s very little to go on, but the Nintendogs brand is still a strong one, and recent waves of pet and simulation games may point towards an even bigger potential audience than when Nintendo released the original Nintendogs on Nintendo DS.
 We’d happily take our dogs for a virtual walk with geolocation technology like in Pikmin Bloom, so perhaps Nintendo and Niantic can work together to make our doggy dreams come true one day.